lrigolli/protein_tda/README.md

 #### Topological shape of data
 First questions to ask before applying TDA is whether we expect the data to have an interesting topological shape and if so, what can we do with it.
 In our case, data are 3d-objects and by using Euclidean distance as filtration we retain an intuitive geometric interpretation of protein topological shape.
-Topology of proteins with quaternary structure can be quite interesting (e.g forming rings, cages, etc, see [1](https://pubs.rsc.org/en/content/articlelanding/2016/cs/c5cs00157a) and [2](https://nanoconvergencejournal.springeropen.com/articles/10.1186/s40580-021-00294-3)) and that's the main reason for focusing on protein assemblies rather than on proteins formed by a single unit.
+Topology of proteins with quaternary structure can be quite interesting (e.g forming rings, cages, etc, see [1](https://pubs.rsc.org/en/content/articlelanding/2016/cs/c5cs00157a) and [2](https://nanoconvergencejournal.springeropen.com/articles/10.1186/s40580-021-00294-3)) and that's the main reason for focusing first on protein assemblies rather than on proteins formed by a single unit.

 *Example: haemoglobin quaternary structure is made by four subunits*
 <img src="./material_readme_tutorial/haemoglobin.png" alt="drawing" width="600" height="400"/>